University of Southern Philippines Foundation: Historical background

 In 2017, the installation of CCTVs in the Lahug Campus was completed by the Health, Safety, & Security department in 2017.
 The SHS Lahug achieved a 100% TESDA NCII ASSESSMENT passing rate for all their Technical Vocational Livelihood courses.
 The College of Nursing got a 100% Passing Percentage in the June 2017 Philippine Nurse Licensure Examination (PNLE), and 87.50% in the November 2017 PNLE.

 The SHS Lahug held their first commencement exercises in March 2018.

 In June 2018, the Elementary Lahug campus received a reissuance of DepEd Government Recognition.
 The university also began test use of Canvas LMS in SHS for the school year.

 The improved board/bar ops program to improve the passing performance of courses with government licensure examinations was launched on August 28, 2018.
-The College of Nursing Class of 2018 earned a 81.25% passing rate in the Philippine Nurse Licensure Examination (PNLE).
+The College of Nursing Class of 2018 earned an 81.25% passing rate in the Philippine Nurse Licensure Examination (PNLE).

-Starting the second semester of School Year 2018-2019, the University was granted by CHED an authority to offer ETEEAP in Business Management courses.
+Starting the second semester of School Year 2018–2019, the university was granted by CHED an authority to offer ETEEAP in Business Management courses.

 In December 2018, the College of Computer Studies won the first prize for the Lockton Legacy on innovative research, which was awarded in January in 2019 and recognized by PACUCOA in December 2020.

 In May 2019, the Quality Assurance Office underwent reorganization.
-The Center for Research, Planning & Development and its research program also underwent a reorganization during the first semester of SY 2019-2020, subsequently necessitating the creation of the Research Ethics Committee during the same semester.
+The Center for Research, Planning & Development and its research program also underwent a reorganization during the first semester of SY 2019–2020, subsequently necessitating the creation of the Research Ethics Committee during the same semester.
 Starting June 2019, the SHS and Tertiary department began using Canvas LMS.

 In August 2019, the College of Social Work placed Top 5 and 7 in the Social Worker Licensure Examination.
 The School of Business and Management Master in Business Administration program was granted Government Recognition (GR) in the same month.

-On September 10-12, 2019, the following programs were visited and granted the following PACUCOA accreditations:
+On September 10–12, 2019, the following programs were visited and granted the following PACUCOA accreditations: